 1. What’s the experimental treatment?

-Before he left the White House for the hospital on Dec.
-2, Trump received a dose of an experimental antibody cocktail made by Regeneron Pharmaceuticals Inc. Early studies indicate the treatment may help treat coronavirus patients by reducing virus levels.
+Before he left the White House for the hospital on Oct.
+2, Trump received a dose of an experimental antibody cocktail made by Regeneron Pharmaceuticals Inc. Early studies indicate the treatment may help patients by reducing coronavirus levels.
 Usually, patients don’t have access to experimental treatments unless they are part of a clinical trial.
-Companies such as Regeneron consider special requests for so-called compassionate use in limited circumstances.
+Companies sometimes consider special requests for compassionate use in limited circumstances.